k0retux/fuddly/docs/source/tutorial.rst

 ``data_models/``) and *Project* files (within ``projects/``) during its initialization.
-A *Project* file is used to describe the targets that can be tested, the logger behaviour, and optionally specific monitoring means as well as some virtual operators.
+A *Project* file is used to describe the targets that can be tested, the logger behaviour, and optionally specific monitoring means as well as some scenarios and/or virtual operators.

 .. seealso:: To create a new project file, and to describe the
              associated components refer to :ref:`tuto:project`.